JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 - [ ] Setup webhooks for payment success/fail callbacks     -Testing🛑-WEBHOOK IS CONNECTED AND LITSENING BUT NOT COMPLETE
 - [ ] Verify transactions and update ride status in DB       -Testing🛑-
 - [ ] Add Apple Pay / Google Pay support in backend (config + keys)

+DO BACK END FUNCTION TODOS paymentController,PaymentService, and ride controller, and fix backend to send ride id for payment request.

 #### Frontend Payment Flow
 - [ ] Build frontend payment form -Testing🛑-